 - “4 Ways to Get Creative with a Tiny Wardrobe” – Many of us are intrigued by the idea of capsule wardrobes but aren’t sure if they would work in our lives.
 This guest post on Project 333 offers some useful tips on how to make a minimalist wardrobe work in our lives.
 Be sure to check out the video at the top of the post to see how the author built her winter capsule wardrobe!

 - “Easy Ways to Fabulously Style an Outfit” – If you struggle to put outfits together each day, you’ll love this article from Bridgette Raes.
 Bridgette walks us through her thought process of styling five different ensembles, including how she implements her base, accent, pop formula.
-If you’re a fan of Bridgette’s, you might also want to check out the new Style Forum on her website, where you can chat about all topics related to personal style.

 - “A Clothing Diary” – Since my outfit journal has been such a wonderful tool for me over the past six months, I was delighted to see that Janice from The Vivienne Files is doing something similar.
 Janice’s clothing diary is different from mine, but I can see how it’s helping her figure out what she most likes to wear.
 I love how she highlights her constraints as well as alternate outfit options for her given activities.